Polymer/old-docs-site/polymer.md

   * `inDetail`: A convenience form of `inEvent.detail`.
   * `inSender`: A reference to the node that declared the handler.
 This is often different from `inEvent.target` (the lowest node that received the event) and `inEvent.currentTarget` (the component processing the event), so  {{site.project_title}} provides it directly.

-## Advanced sugaring

-In addition to the above features, which are focused around making the core functionality of components simple and easy to use, {{site.project_title}} provides syntactical sugar that makes more advanced component features easy to create.

 ### Change watchers {#change-watchers}

 All properties on {{site.project_title}} elements can be watched for changes by implementing a <code><em>propertyName</em>Changed</code> handler.
 When the value of a watched property changes, the appropriate change handler is automatically invoked.